junxit/us-congress-bills-117/bill.md

 >     - **(A)** is a private employer that has 100 or more employees, including such an employer that is a contractor with the Federal Government, or a subcontractor at any tier thereof; or
 >     - **(B)** the Commission determines appropriate.

+## § 8.
+Reinstatement of pay equity programs and pay equity data collection

+- **(a)** *Bureau of labor statistics data collection* The Commissioner of Labor Statistics shall continue to collect data on women workers in the Current Employment Statistics survey.
+- **(b)** *Office of Federal Contract Compliance Programs initiatives* The Director of the Office of Federal Contract Compliance Programs shall collect compensation data and other employment-related data (including, hiring, termination, and promotion data) by demographics and designate not less than half of all nonconstruction contractors each year to prepare and file such data, and shall review and utilize the responses to such data to identify contractors for further evaluation and for other enforcement purposes as appropriate.
+- **(c)** *Department of labor distribution of wage discrimination information* The Secretary of Labor shall make readily available (in print, on the Department of Labor website, and through any other forum that the Department may use to distribute compensation discrimination information), accurate information on compensation discrimination, including statistics, explanations of employee rights, historical analyses of such discrimination, instructions for employers on compliance, and any other information that will assist the public in understanding and addressing such discrimination.

 ## § 9.
-Reinstatement of pay equity programs and pay equity data collection

-- **(a)** *Bureau of Labor Statistics data collection* The Commissioner of Labor Statistics shall continue to collect data on women workers in the Current Employment Statistics survey.
-- **(b)** *Office of Federal Contract Compliance Programs initiatives* The Director of the Office of Federal Contract Compliance Programs shall ensure that employees of the Office—
-  - **(1)**
-    - **(A)** shall use the full range of investigatory tools at the Office's disposal, including pay grade methodology;
-    - **(B)** in considering evidence of possible compensation discrimination—
-      - **(i)** shall not limit its consideration to a small number of types of evidence; and
-      - **(ii)** shall not limit its evaluation of the evidence to a small number of methods of evaluating the evidence; and
-    - **(C)** shall not require a multiple regression analysis or anecdotal evidence for a compensation discrimination case;
-  - **(2)** for purposes of its investigative, compliance, and enforcement activities, shall define similarly situated employees in a way that is consistent with and not more stringent than the definition provided in item 1 of subsection A of section 10–III of the Equal Employment Opportunity Commission Compliance Manual (2000), and shall consider only factors that the Office's investigation reveals were used in making compensation decisions; and
-  - **(3)** shall implement a survey to collect compensation data and other employment-related data (including hiring, termination, and promotion data) and designate not less than half of all nonconstruction contractor establishments each year to prepare and file such survey, and shall review and utilize the responses to such survey to identify contractor establishments for further evaluation and for other enforcement purposes as appropriate.
-- **(c)** *Department of Labor distribution of wage discrimination information* The Secretary of Labor shall make readily available (in print, on the Department of Labor website, and through any other forum that the Department may use to distribute compensation discrimination information), accurate information on compensation discrimination, including statistics, explanations of employee rights, historical analyses of such discrimination, instructions for employers on compliance, and any other information that will assist the public in understanding and addressing such discrimination.

-## § 10.
 Prohibitions relating to prospective employees’ salary and benefit history

 - **(a)** *In general* The Fair Labor Standards Act of 1938 (29 U.S.C.
 201 et seq.) is amended by inserting after section 7 the following new section:
   > ## § 8.
 Requirements and prohibitions relating to wage, salary, and benefit history